softwaresaved/UK-carpentry-workshops-extractor/README.md

 # Carpentry workshops and instructor data extracting, analysing and mapping
 This project contains several Python standalone and equivalent Jupyter Notebook scripts to extract, analyse and map the details of Carpentry workshops and instructors from The Carpentry's record keeping system AMY using AMY's API.

 ## Python version
-Recommended Python version is Python 3.
+The recommended Python version is Python 3.
 Code was tested with Mac OS Sierra (10.12), Mac OS High Sierra (10.13), Mac OS Mojave (10.14) and `python 3.6`.
 Other Python versions may or may not work.

 ## Dependencies